-The reconciliation of IFRS equity and Excess Assets over Liabilities (Solvency II basis) can be summarised for a.s.r. health supplementary as follows:
+The reconciliation of IFRS equity and Excess Assets over Liabilities (Solvency II basis) can be summarised for a.s.r. health basic as follows:

-- derecognition of items on the Solvency II economic balance sheet which are admissible on the IFRS balance sheet, for instance goodwill, pre-paid commissions and other intangible assets; - revaluation differences on mainly insurance liabilities and other assets which are valued other than fair value in the IFRS balance sheet.
+- Derecognition of items on the Solvency II economic balance sheet which are admissible on the IFRS balance sheet, for instance goodwill, pre-paid commissions and other intangible assets; - Revaluation differences on mainly insurance liabilities and other assets which are valued other than fair value in the IFRS balance sheet. - Subordinated liabilities: in accordance with the Delegated Regulation the subordinated liabilities are part of the EOF.

-A graphical representation of the reconciliation from Solvency II equity to EOF is presented below:
+A graphical representation of the reconciliation from Solvency II equity to EOF is presented below.